How To Buy A Grill: Print This And Take It Shopping

 Rule of thumb.
 Allow about 72 square inches total per person, about 9" x 8", about the size of a dinner plate.

 Fuel.
-The decision is not just Charcoal vs. Gas anymore.
-There are now six fuel types to chose from.
-Selecting a fuel is almost as hard as selecting a lightbulb.
-You need to decide if you want logs, wood pellets, charcoal briquets, lump charcoal, gas, or electric.
+Fuel.
+There are now six fuel types to choose from.
+You need to decide if you want charcoal, gas, logs, wood pellets, or electric.
+If you like to grill steaks and other red meats, you want to be able to get high heat for searing.
+You want charcoal or gas.
 I have a whole article about the strengths and weaknesses of each fuel.

 Temperature control.
 The key to successful cooking is temperature control.
-A good grill must allow you to use a 2-zone setup.
-One zone for high heat cooking, another for slower, lower heat cooking and as a safe zone.
 If you cannot easily create a 2-zone setup, you are severely handicapped.
-For more on this vital concept, read my article on 2-zone and indirect heat cooking.

 Charcoal grills need tight lids and dampers that can be opened or closed to control oxygen to the fire and thus control the heat.
 Some grills have the ability to raise and lower the coals.
 This is a nice feature for when you want the coals just below a steak for a solid dark sear.